bg2slc/java_init_project/README.md

 $HOME/.bin is recommended.

 USAGE:
-Usage: from the command line, run
+From the command line, run

-$ java_init_project ProjectName
+$ java_init_project Argument1

-the script will run in the current directory and create a directory name ProjectName (or named Application1 if no Project Name is provided.
-It will also create several subdirectories, an App.java file under src, and a Makefile.
+where Argument1 is the name of your project (please do not include spaces).
+If no argument is provided, JavaApp1 is the default.

+It is a simple shell script, and the files it creates are intended to be provided as easy-to-edit templates.